grajnikanth/Blockchain-Capstone/README.md

 # Udacity Blockchain Capstone - Real Estate NFT Tokens
+In this project I worked on creating a decentralized House Listing Service.
+The service seeks to eliminate title fraud using Blockchain.
+This is done by building immutable digital records and using Blockchain for transparent transactions.
+This will help to remove the title insurance to mitigate fraud which typically needs to be purchased by the owner in current paper based real estate transactions.

-In this project I am minting my own tokens to represent my title to real estate properties I own.
-To provide proof that I own these properties, I used zk-SNARKs to create a verification system which can prove I have title to the property without revealing that specific information on the property.
+In this project I minted my own tokens to represent title to the properties I own.
+Before I mint a token, I provide proof that I own the property.
+I used zk-SNARKs to create a verification system which can prove I have title to the property without revealing specific information on the property.
 This was done using the Zokrates toolbox https://zokrates.github.io/

+Once the token has been verified I placed it on a blockchain market place (OpenSea) for others to purchase.

 Once the token has been verified I minted 10 NFT tokens and deployed it on Rinkeby Network.
 Then I uploaded 5 of these tokens to blockchain market place (OpenSea - Rinkeby) for others to purchase https://rinkeby.opensea.io/.
-Then I proceeded to sell the tokens and bought them using a different account.
+Then I proceeded to sell the tokens.
+To show that this works I bought these NFT tokens using a different account on OpenSea.

 ## Install
 This repository contains Smart Contract code in Solidity (using Truffle), tests (also using Truffle) and zk-Snarks generated proofs and verifier contract.